Automated Code Review: Some Processes You Can Automate

 Before we move on to figuring out what all you can automate, let us address the point of why are developers and CTOs using the manual code review process.
 Looking at the facts and features of an automated code review tool versus the manual code review process that is tiring, long and inefficient.
 We can arrive at the conclusion that automated code review is the best practice for code review.

 According to a survey conducted by The State of Code Review, almost 75% of companies are participating in Ad Hoc or Synchronous code review process as compared to 60% participating in tool-based code review.
 The number is a bit lower from these for automated code review tools.
-These numbers surprise us because we as developers thrive automating, possibly everything around us.
+These numbers surprise us because we, as developers, thrive on automating possibly everything around us.
 Software developers suggest methods and codes make any manual process by companies automated and frown upon people who try to use manual methods.

 Why would someone waste so much time, money, and energy every time to do a piece of work that could have been done more efficiently, right?
-Then why don’t developers think about themselves for one bit and try to find a solution to one of the jobs that are highly important but get ignored because of the same reasons – time, money and energy?
+Then why don’t developers think about themselves for one bit and try to find a solution to one of the highly important jobs that get ignored for the same reasons – time, money and energy?
 Well, the truth is finding a tool that satisfies the developer’s standard is difficult to find.
 An automated code review tool must be comprehensive, efficient, and highly statistical while being more comfortable to use and understandable by all types of developers and CXOs, advanced or rookie.
 The inability to find such a tool prompts people to rely on peer code review methods.

 Combine manual and automatic code review

 Wait!
 Don’t automate everything.
-We mean not for now at least as creating a lot of change and dependencies on a tool will affect your team productivity.
+We mean not for now, at least, as creating a lot of change and dependencies on a tool will affect your team’s productivity.
 Like any other method, product or practice, try to bring small changes and look for positive results.
 Having results will give you the momentum to extensively try all the features of an automated code review tool.
-With all this said, we can conclude that we need to find a collaborative trade-off between manual code review process and automated code review tool to make our hunt for better code quality easier.
+With all this said, we can conclude that we need to find a collaborative trade-off between the manual code review process and an automated code review tool to make our hunt for better code quality easier.

 You can start automating those processes that are not interesting to you and your team.
 Letting tools do this job will make you focus more on the exciting bits of code review.
-Other code review processes that you can automate are those who consume most of your time or require more than one person to do it.
-Automation is all about increasing productivity so setting your eyes down to a job that would need individual attention and spending your valuable time and energy on it makes sense, but wasting the same on processes that a tool can do don’t.
-We will talk on what manual checks and the process you can automate by taking reference of our tool, CodeGrip.
+Other code review processes that you can automate are those that consume most of your time or require more than one person to do it.
+Automation is all about increasing productivity, so setting your eyes down to a job that would need individual attention and spending your valuable time and energy on it makes sense, but wasting the same on processes that a tool can don’t.
+We will talk about what manual checks are and the process you can automate by taking reference to our tool, CodeGrip.